-Twenty teenage girls had the opportunity to learn about the value of their foster family through a program initiated by the women’s division of Global Peace Foundation (GPF) called, “Building Values in the Foster Home” in Paulina Luisi and Inmaculada Concepción Foster Home in Montevideo, Uruguay.
+Twenty teenage girls had the opportunity to learn about their value system for life with the support of their foster family through a program initiated by the women’s division of Global Peace Foundation (GPF) called, “Building Values in the Foster Home” in Paulina Luisi and Inmaculada Concepción Foster Home in Montevideo, Uruguay.

 The program spanned from May to July 2017, including girls from difficult family backgrounds without a foundation in family values.
 Global Peace Women (GPW) instituted the program to teach the girls to view the world as their extended family through building familial and ethical values amongst themselves.
 The curriculum consisted of: